 Tsetse flies can be a problem in certain parts of the park.
-While they have a nasty bite, they are generally harmless and no known cases of sleeping sickness have occurred in Akagera.
-Tsetse flies tend to be attracted to dark colours so it is advisable that visitors wear khaki and lighter colours and make use of insect repellents.
+While they have a nasty bite, they are generally harmless; and no known cases of sleeping sickness have occurred in Akagera.
+Tsetse flies tend to be attracted to dark colours, so visitors are advised to wear khaki and lighter colours while utilising insect repellents.

 Rwanda prides itself on being one of the safest countries in Africa.
-Crime levels remain low, however visitors should take normal safety precautions, such as not carrying large amounts of money when walking in night.
+Crime levels remain low, however visitors should take normal safety precautions by, for instance, not carrying large amounts of money when walking around at night.

-Kinyarwanda is the local language.
-English is Rwanda’s official language since joining the commonwealth in 2009.
-While most people can speak some English, many still converse in French since the education system was in French prior to 2009.
+Kinyarwanda is the local language, and English has been Rwanda’s official language since joining the commonwealth in 2009.
+While most people can speak some English, many still converse in French since the education system used French prior to 2009.

-Since 2018 citizens of all countries can get a 30-day visa on arrival in Rwanda.
-Travellers from Benin, CAR, Chad, Ghana, Guinea, Indonesia, Haiti, Senegal, Seychelles, Sao Tome and Principe, DRC, East African Community partner states, Mauritius, Singapore and Phillipinescan visit Rwanda with a free 90 day visa granted on arrival.
-Passports must have a validity of at least six months from the day of entry into Rwanda.
+Since 2018, citizens of all countries can secure 30-day visas upon arrival in Rwanda.
+Travellers from Benin, CAR, Chad, Ghana, Guinea, Indonesia, Haiti, Senegal, Seychelles, Sao Tome and Principe, DRC, East African Community partner states, Mauritius, Singapore and Phillipinescan visit Rwanda with a free 90-day visa granted on arrival.
+However, passports must be valid for at least six months from the day of entry into Rwanda.
 Please check the immigration website for the most current information.

 The local currency is the Rwanda Franc.
-Foreign currency can be exchanged in Kigali or at local banks, but different rates of exchange will apply depending on the bureau.
+Foreign currency can be exchanged in Kigali or at local banks, but different exchange rates apply depending on the bank.
 Notes printed before 2005 are not accepted.
-Travellers’ cheques can be changed in Kigali, but you must ensure that you have the original purchase slips with you.
-Major credit cards are accepted at the bigger hotels and it sometimes possible to withdraw cash from ATMs in Kigali, although they are not always reliable.
+Travellers cheques can be changed in Kigali, but you must ensure that you have original purchase slips with you.
+Major credit cards are accepted at the major hotels, and you are sometimes able to withdraw cash from ATMs in Kigali, but ATM machines are not always reliable.
 Akagera is cashless.
 The cashless payment options available are MTN MOMO, Direct Pay Online (DPO), Bank transfer/deposit, and credit card (Visa or MasterCard).